-G. The Group's valuation procedures for fair value measurements is categorised within Level 3, which is to verify independent fair value of financial instruments.
-Such assessment is to ensure the valuation results are reasonable by applying independent information to make results close to current market conditions, confirming the resource of information is independent, reliable and in line with other resources and represented as the exercisable price, and frequently assess to make any other necessary adjustments to the fair value.

-H. The following is the qualitative information of significant unobservable inputs and sensitivity analysis of changes in significant unobservable inputs to valuation model used in Level 3 fair value measurement:
+- H. The Group's valuation procedures for fair value measurements is categorised within Level 3, which is to verify independent fair value of financial instruments.
+Such assessment is to ensure the valuation results are reasonable by applying independent information to make results close to current market conditions, confirming the resource of information is independent, reliable and in line with other resources and represented as the exercisable price, and frequently assess to make any other necessary adjustments to the fair value. - I. The following is the qualitative information of significant unobservable inputs and sensitivity analysis of changes in significant unobservable inputs to valuation model used in Level 3 fair value measurement:

-Significant Range Relationship Fair value at Valuation unobservable (weighted of inputs to June 30, 2020 technique input average) fair value Non-derivative equity instrument: Unlisted shares \$ 153,475 Net asset value Not applicable - The higher the net asset value, the higher the fair value Significant Range Relationship Fair value at Valuation unobservable (weighted of inputs to December 31, 2019 technique input average) fair value Non-derivative equity instrument: 5.
-Unlisted shares \$ 143,458 Net asset value Not applicable The higher the net asset value, the higher the fair value Significant Range Relationship Fair value at Valuation unobservable (weighted of inputs to June 30, 2019 technique input average) fair value Non-derivative equity instrument: Unlisted shares \$ 234,124 Net asset value Not applicable - The higher the net asset value, the higher the fair value
+Significant Range Relationship Fair value at Valuation unobservable (weighted of inputs to June 30, 2021 technique input average) fair value Non-derivative equity instrument: Unlisted shares \$ 185,203 Net asset value Not applicable The higher the net asset value, the higher the fair value Significant Range Relationship Fair value at Valuation unobservable (weighted of inputs to December 31, 202 0 technique input average) fair value Non-derivative equity instrument: Unlisted shares \$ 119,955 Net asset value Not applicable The higher the net asset value, the higher the fair value Fair value at June 30, 2020 Valuation technique Significant unobservable input Range (weighted average) Relationship of inputs to fair value Non-derivative equity instrument: Unlisted shares \$ 153,475 Net asset value Not applicable The higher the net asset value, the higher the fair value immaterial.

-I. The Group has carefully assessed the valuation models and assumptions used to measure fair value.
+J. The Group has carefully assessed the valuation models and assumptions used to measure fair value.
 However, use of different valuation models or assumptions may result in different measurement.
-If the net assets value increased or decreased by 1% for Level 3, however, the effect on other comprehensive income for the six-month periods ended June 30, 2020 and 2019 is immaterial.
+If the net assets value increased or decreased by 1% for Level 3, however, the effect on other comprehensive income for the six-month periods ended June 30, 2021 and 2020 is